Notes on the MK4 and MMU3

 - SuperFinda has a hole to sight initial alignment.

-- The blade to cut strings of filament now cuts both ways.
+- Two blades to cut strings of filament now cuts both ways.

 - The PTFE feeder tube from the buffer goes all the way to the feed